v3232/Assignment-05/.ipynb_checkpoints/README-checkpoint.md

 # Assignment-05

-## The peices of data required to be processed were retrieved with two different APIs.
+### Data retrieved with two different APIs.
-## Portfolios with this data were created to run calculations and Monte Carlo Simulations for differnt time periods into the future.
+### Created Portfolios with the data to conduct calculations and run Monte Carlo Simulations for differnt time periods into the future.
-## The simulations were carried out with the incorporation of Class.
+### Simulations carried out with the incorporation of Class.